Last Updated on by Karl

 GetResponse User Experience

-I love GetResponse’s email editor.
+I love GetResponse’s drag-and drop-email editor.
 It’s modern, sleek, and easy on the eyes:

 They claim to be “the easiest email marketing tool,” and they’re probably right.
 You can bulk load emails into a list in a few clicks, choose elements from the menu and easily add them to the email.
 There even some quick action buttons for executing the most common actions: